chromilo/udacity-suse-scholarship/README.md

 ---

 Day 41:
 1. Yesterday I booked my Okta exam and lesson 11, skipped the Okta Udemy course.
 What a waste of $35 on a course, the trainer does not know how to teach.
-Instead I went through all the Okta materials and practiced on oktapreview.com tenant.
+Instead of useless Udemy course I went through all the Okta materials and practiced on oktapreview.com tenant.
 2. Today I counted all members who have not completed the course and on the worst case, there are 40/64 who still have not finished.
 Continued studying for my Okta exam.
 Posted my updates to my GitHub repo.
 3. Got some help on a possible docker image type for golang alpine go-helloworld app on an RPi 3.
 Just need some time to try it out.